CarloWood/neovim-true-color-scheme-editor/README.md

 details.

-Finally, it is possible to also highlight your projects type, classes, functions, variables etc; provided you use `ctags`.
+Finally, it is possible to also highlight your projects types, classes, functions, variables etc; provided you use `ctags`.
 Run `gentags` on your tags file to generate the highlighting info for your project (normally you have to do that every time you regenerate your tags file).